korpling/pepperModules-GenericXMLModules/README.md

 ## Usage
 To use this module in your Pepper workflow, put the following lines into the workflow description file.
 Note the fixed order of xml elements in the workflow description file: &lt;importer/>, &lt;manipulaor/>, &lt;exporter>.
 The GenericXMLImporter is an importer module, which can be addressed by one of the following alternatives.
+A detailed description of the Pepper workflow can be found on the [Pepper project](https://github.com/korpling/pepper) site.

 ### a) Identify the module by name